On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Introduction

 \ben \item The results are standard results in that their proofs can in principle be furnished without any reference to nonstandard analysis – this is a consequence of a meta-theorem in mathematical logic that guarantees that there exists a standard proof, albeit a long and convoluted one, for any nonstandard one.\fn{As we will explain in \cref{sechypresent}, it may be possible to give a standard proof of Theorem \ref{mainresults} but one needs to overcome several obstacles, especially in the case with unbounded Radon-Nikodym derivatives.
 We do not know how to give tractable standard proofs for Theorem \ref{mainresultsigma1} and \ref{mainresultsigma2}, as we will explain in \cref{sechypresentsigma}.}

+\item Previous applications of nonstandard analysis to probability depend on theorems to lift and push down results between hyperfinite probability spaces and the (standard) Loeb measure spaces they generate, as well as between Loeb spaces and conventional probability measures such as Lebesgue or Wiener measures\footnote{ The previous applications include a complete theory of It\^{o} Processes (See \citet{andersonisrael}), stochastic differential equations (See \citet{Keisler87}), as well as a contribution on existence of equilibrium in continuous-time financial markets (\citet{anderson08}).}.
+The lifting and pushing down theorems for general Markov processes developed in \citet{drw21}, play essential roles in this paper.
+Markov Processes are involved in many economic problems, and we think it very likely that this work will generate many further economic applications.

-\item Previous applications of nonstandard analysis in mathematical economics showed that results that are true in infinite settings but false in finite settings are approximately true in large finite settings.\footnote{For previous applications of nonstandard analysis to mathematical economics, see for example, \citet{nsexchange}, \citet{strongcore}, \citet{oligopoly}, \citet{ks01}, \citet{indmatching}, \citet{ar08}, and \citet{duffie18}.} Here, by contrast, we take results that are {\it true} in finite settings and transport them to results in infinite settings.\fn{To repeat, this method is applicable in situations in which the desired result is known for finite objects, its {\it proof} depends heavily on finiteness, but its {\it statement} makes sense for infinite objects.} \item Moving on to the register of nonstandard analysis itself, this paper makes use of a novel application developed recently by \citet{duanmuthesis} and so far applied to probability theory, mathematical statistics and economics. {\it Transferring} a standard finite environment to a nonstandard one, and then {\it pushing down} the nonstandard environment to an infinitely standard one has been used by a variety of researchers including those in economics theory, but the trick here is to delineate the mathematical infrastructure in terms of precise assumptions appropriate to the given infinite setting to which a result can be seamlessly transported.\footnote{Duanmu's technique has previously been applied to statistical decision theory (\citet{nsbayes}), Markov processes (\citet{drw21} and \citet{ads21avg}), and to abstract economies and Walrasian equilibrium (\citet{adku2,adku1}).} \item It is important to underscore that there is nothing dubious about a proof that uses nonstandard -- it is fully in keeping with the foundations of mathematics\fn{Indeed this is precisely the achievement of Abraham Robinson.
-The issue then hinges on two distinct desiderata: the substantive relevance of a result and its validity.} -- and while several alternative proofs are desirable, especially if they contain novel ideas, the validity of a result does not rely on whether such alternative proofs are available. \een
+\item Previous applications of nonstandard analysis in mathematical economics showed that results that are true in infinite settings but false in finite settings are approximately true in large finite settings.\footnote{For previous applications of nonstandard analysis to mathematical economics, see for example, \citet{nsexchange}, \citet{strongcore}, \citet{oligopoly}, \citet{ks01}, \citet{indmatching}, \citet{ar08}, and \citet{duffie18}.} Here, by contrast, we take results that are {\it true} in finite settings and transport them to results in infinite settings.\fn{To repeat, this method is applicable in situations in which the desired result is known for finite objects, its {\it proof} depends heavily on finiteness, but its {\it statement} makes sense for infinite objects.} This approach, pioneered in \citet{duanmuthesis}, works well in situations in which the statement of the result makes sense in the infinite setting, but the proof in the finite case does not readily extend.\footnote{Duanmu's technique has previously been applied to statistical decision theory (\citet{nsbayes,duanmu22}), Markov processes (\citet{drw21} and \citet{ads21avg}), and to abstract economies and Walrasian equilibrium (\citet{adku2,adku1}).} \een